tukeshwar/automation-with-chatgpt/README.md

 # automation-with-chatgpt

+The goal of this project is to offer ordinary users the opportunity to utilize AI technology without incurring any expenses.
+While there are free alternatives available, they often require users to rely on different applications.
+This platform aims to allow users to seamlessly utilize AI capabilities across various applications, eliminating the need for manual copy and paste actions.

 The objective of this project is to automat the work through the implementation of ChatGPT Integration.
 This is achieved by integrating ChatGPT with AutoHotKey (https://www.autohotkey.com/) to facilitate the triggering of integration flows through keyboard shortcuts.